heyJonBray/PinDAO/README.md

 2. Custom blockchain networks like Filecoin and Arweave (requiring migration to separate ecosystems)
 3. Self-hosted infrastructure (resource-intensive and technically complex)

-PinDAO introduces a simple, Ethereum-native solution where IPFS node operators are directly rewarded in ETH for providing reliable pinning services, while users can prioritize their content through market-based mechanisms, all without requiring a separate token economy.
+Pin.sol introduces a simple, Ethereum-native solution where IPFS node operators are directly rewarded in ETH for providing reliable pinning services, while users can prioritize their content through market-based mechanisms, all without requiring a separate token economy.

 ## Core Mechanisms 🛠️